rust-lang/rfcs/text/0000-generalized-type-ascription.md

 1. It does not format well.
 2. The choice of `CarrierType` affects the dynamic semantics of the `try { .. }` block.
-Thus, the information that the `try { .. }` block is of type `CarrierType` may come to late.
+Thus, the information that the `try { .. }` block is of type `CarrierType` may come too late.
 Therefore, the user may have to backtrack in reading.
 This in turn negatively affects the speed with which the code may be read.